samsonajulor/micro-apis/node apps/README.md

  To check the status of a pod i.e. which pod it is listening on, use: "kubectl logs <pod name from the get pods command>"

+- How to Create a deployment

+ 1. Build the image using the command: "docker build -t <image name>"

+ 2. Push the image to docker hub using the command: "docker push <image name>"

+ 3. Create the deployment configuration file and apply it using the command: "k apply -f <name of deployment configuration file>".

+ 4. Create the cluster ip service.

 - How to Update Images used by a deployment
  1. Make sure that the deployment is using a latest tag